 - Tours on other days available by appointment

 The last surviving 18th-century residence in Sumner Hill, a historic section of Jamaica Plain, Massachusetts, the Loring Greenough House is listed on the National Register of Historic Places and is designated both a Massachusetts Landmark and a Boston Landmark.

-Visitors are welcome to picnic and play on the lawn during daylight hours.
+Visitors are welcome to picnic and relax on the lawn during daylight hours.

 The house and grounds are available for event rentals.
-Meetings, community gatherings and weddings can take place inside the house among period furnishings or outside on the lawn.
+Meetings, community gatherings, parties, and weddings can take place inside the house among period furnishings or outside on the lawn.
 Please visit the Rentals page for more information.